 On "Buy/Sell" Volume

-Buying or selling are misnomers, as every unit of transacted is both bought and sold by 2 different traders.
-While this does not keep me from using the terms, there is no such thing as “buy only” or “sell only” .
+Buying or selling volume are misnomers, as every unit of volume transacted is both bought and sold by two different traders.
+While this does not keep me from using the terms, there is no such thing as “buy only” or “sell only” volume.
 Trader lingo is riddled with peculiarities.

 In "The Bed of Procrustes", Nassim Nicholas Taleb writes: To bankrupt a fool, give him information.
-Delta Columns Pro can display lots of information.
+This indicator can display lots of information.
 While learning to use a new indicator inevitably requires an adaptation period where we put it through its paces and try out all its options, once you have become used to it and decide to adopt it, rigorously eliminate the components you don't use and configure the remaining ones so their visual prominence reflects their relative importance in your analysis.
 I tried to provide flexible options for traders to control this indicator's visuals for that exact reason — not for window dressing.

 • The Data Window shows key values for the indicator.